USRSE/usrse.github.io/pages/ag/affinity-groups.md

 <h3><a href="{{ site.baseurl }}/ag/dmv-rse/">DMV-RSE</a></h3>

-DMV (Delaware-Maryland-Viriginia) RSE is a regional affinity group for professionals in RSE and RSE-adjacent disciplines.
+DMV (Delaware-Maryland-Virginia) RSE is a regional affinity group for professionals in RSE and RSE-adjacent disciplines.
 We organize informal gatherings where interested professionals can connect and learn from each others.

 <hr>